Bazin (fabric): Usage in Senegal

-The formal ensemble for men is a three-piece outfit consisting of a caftan, a tchaya (Wolof word for loose trousers), grand boubou and a white embroidered skullcap, pillbox cap, or red or brown fez.
+The formal ensemble for men is a three-piece outfit consisting of a caftan, a tchaya (loose trousers), grand boubou and a white embroidered skullcap, pillbox cap, or red or brown fez.
 In Mauritania and Western Sahara a similar garment is commonly worn with sirwal (Arabic word for loose trousers) in matching damask fabric and hawli (Hassaniya dialect word for a long rectangular piece of cloth that is used as a head wrap or turban).
 In Niger a similar type of boubou is worn.
 And Tuareg men commonly wear wrap turbans and face veils.
 In Mali, traditional clothing made of white mud cloth and associated with the towns of Djenne and Timbuktu was the type of luxury boubou, and the lomasa primarily associated with the Tunka, the ruler of Ngalam, once a Soninke kingdom in present-day Senegal.